 Now, most conference organizers will have many of these things, but I don’t want to expect that they will.
 They’re busy folks, after all.
 In other words, I want to ensure I’m the only one responsible for the quality of my presentation, and packing a small bag of critical cords and adapters helps me do that.

 (As a bonus, I’ve started traveling with a short VGA cable, rolled up and tucked into a large, rarely-used pocket of my laptop bag.
-This has been supremely handy for doing run-throughs on hotel room TVs the night before a talk.)
+This has been supremely handy for doing run-throughs on hotel room TVs the night before a new talk.)